2019 Annual Report

-The Brethren in Christ Foundation (Foundation) exists to serve the Brethren in Christ U.S. (BIC U.S.) and its congregations and members through lending, investing, and planned giving.
-The Foundation has helped congregations large and small, old and new, continue to grow and to serve God’s Kingdom for more than 45 years.
+The Brethren in Christ Foundation, Inc. (Foundation) exists to serve the Brethren in Christ U.S. (BIC U.S.) its congregations and members through lending, investing and planned giving.
+The Foundation has helped congregations large and small, old and new continue to grow and serve God’s Kingdom for over 45 years.
 Our members have made it possible to meet this need through faithful investing and giving.

-During the last three years, the Foundation has focused on improving our internal processes, increasing our visibility throughout the BIC U.S., and expanding services offered to the denomination.
-Though we have made great progress, there remains a great deal more to accomplish.
+During the last three years, the Foundation has focused on improving our internal processes, increasing our visibility throughout the BIC U.S. and expanding the services offered to the denomination.
+We have made great progress, there remains a great deal more to accomplish.
 We look forward to the challenges the future holds.

-For 2017, the Foundation emphasized growing our loan portfolio.
-During the year, I am pleased to report we funded 19 new loans totaling $7.2 million.
-Fifteen of these loans went to churches or BIC U.S. institutions.
-We funded four new loans to pastors for the purchase or repair of their homes.
-The Foundation’s loan portfolio grew by a net of $5.3 million or 16.3%.
-We were able to provide loans in every regional conference for a variety of projects ranging from $3,000 equipment purchases to multi-million dollar buildings.
-Each project has served to strengthen our Church family and those we serve in the community.
+The loan portfolio continued to grow during 2018.
+We funded 15 new loans totaling $6.3 million.
+Seven of these loans went to churches or BIC U.S. institutions and eight went to pastors for purchase and repairs to their homes.
+The Foundation’s loan portfolio grew by a net of $3.3 Million or 8.8%.
+We funded loans in all but one Regional Conference.
+Many of these loans were for projects the typical commercial lender or bank would shy away from or would charge a much higher rate to fund.
+Each project has served to strengthen our church family and those we serve in the community.

 Your partner in ministry,